atlassian/data-center-helm-charts/docs/docs/containers/BAMBOO.md

    * `oracle12c`
    * `postgresql`

+???+ note
-Note: Due to licensing restrictions Bamboo does not ship with a MySQL or Oracle JDBC drivers (since Bamboo 7.0).
+    Due to licensing restrictions Bamboo does not ship with a MySQL or Oracle JDBC drivers (since Bamboo 7.0).
     To use these databases you will need to copy a suitable driver into the container and restart it.
     For example, to copy the MySQL driver into a container named "bamboo", you would do the following:

-    docker cp mysql-connector-java.x.y.z.jar bambooo:/opt/atlassian/bamboo/lib
+    `docker cp mysql-connector-java.x.y.z.jar bambooo:/opt/atlassian/bamboo/lib`

-    docker restart bamboo
+    `docker restart bamboo`

 #### Optional database settings